dotnet/docs/docs/core/preview3/tutorials/using-with-xplat-cli-msbuild-folders.md

 There are two new things to make sure you have in your test project:

-1. A correct `NewTypesTests.csproj` file with the following:
+1. A correct *NewTypesTests.csproj* file with the following:

    * A reference to `xunit`
    * A reference to `dotnet-test-xunit`
    * A reference to the namespace corresponding to the code under test

-   This can be built by simply doing `dotnet new -t Xunittest` from the command-line in the `NewTypesTests` directory, then adding a project reference to the `NewTypes` project.
+   This can be built by typing `dotnet new xunit` at a command prompt in the *NewTypesTests* directory, then adding a project reference to the `NewTypes` project.

     `NewTypesTests/NewTypesTests.csproj`:
     ```xml